joshuahamlet/astro-markdown/src/pages/resume.md

 meta-frameworks Astro and Next.js are my current favorites.
 MongoDB has been my database of choice but excited to leverage more PostgreSQL.
 I think Typescript is pretty great.
 Linux is my daily driver.
-Vim, command line tools, and tiling window managers are staples of my int my workflow.
+Vim, command line tools, and tiling window managers are staples of my workflow.
 </p>
 <div style="clear:left;"></div>
 </div>